PRBonn/puma/README.md

 ### 1) Datasets

-First you need to indicate where are all your datasets, for doing so just:
+First, you need to indicate where are all your datasets, for doing so just:

 ```sh
 export DATASETS=<full-path-to-datasets-location>